harry-dev-general/mbh/docs/05-troubleshooting/SERVICE_WORKER_INTERFERENCE_ISSUE_OCT_2025.md

 - **Problem**: Task scheduler pages (`task-scheduler.html` and `task-scheduler-debug.html`) are returning 502 errors
 - **Initial Theory**: The calendar service worker (`calendar-service-worker.js`) was intercepting all document requests and serving `management-allocations.html` as a fallback for any uncached page
 - **Impact**: Task scheduler functionality is completely inaccessible in production
-- **Status**: FULLY RESOLVED - All issues fixed including authentication redirects
+- **Status**: FULLY RESOLVED AND TESTED IN PRODUCTION ✅ - All issues fixed including authentication redirects.
+Task scheduler is now fully functional.

 ## Technical Discovery Process